fenneccyber/FennecCoder/README.md

-FennecCyber Coder 🦊🔒
+FennecCoder 🦊🔒
 100% Local & Private AI for Coders

 Powered by advanced AI models like Qwen 2.5 Coder, Gemma 2, Llama 3.1, and DeepSeek-R1, all hosted locally on a high-performance PC.

-Why Choose FennecCyber Coder?
+Why Choose FennecCoder?
 🔐 Full Privacy: Your code and queries are processed locally — no foreign servers, no third-party tracking.
 💰 Affordable Tiers: Pay in DA via BaridiMob, starting from just 100 DA.
 🚀 Boost Productivity: Harness powerful AI chatbots to improve coding, debugging, and performance.